 Placing the Dental Implant

-For the surgical placement of your north shore implant, your mouth is thoroughly numbed.
+For the surgical placement of the implant, your mouth is thoroughly numbed.
 An opening is made in your gums, and then a channel is shaped in the bone to receive the implant.

 When your final crown or bridge is ready, we check the fit and your bite and then secure the crown or bridge to the implant.